JupiterOne/.github/.github/actions/get_branch/README.md

 This [composite action](./action.yml) is responsible for returning the name of the pull request branch the comment belongs to.

 This is useful for workflows that use pull request comments that are triggered using the `issue_comment` event.
-The issue_comment event runs on the default branch (usually main or master) of the repository, and not on the branch of the pull request.
+The issue_comment event runs on the default branch (usually main or master) of the repository, and **not on the branch of the pull request**.
 This means that if you are using the issue_comment event to trigger a workflow that performs actions on the branch of the pull request, you will need to take additional steps to reference the correct branch.
-This action lets you determine the branch associated with the PR, and then
+This action lets you determine the branch associated with the PR, and then in the checkout action reference the appropriate branch (via `with: ref`).

 ## Inputs